pfrazee/local/docs/applying-user-agent-behaviors.md

 The challenges of Web interoperation are similar to that of process/plugin interop (identify capabilities, discover the interface, reason about remote state) and so the same techniques apply within a single machine.
 An HTTP-messaging environment implements a local hostmap and routes its requests to functions, peer processes, and across the IP network.

-A brief example from a JS implementation of internal HTTP, called [Local.js](https://grimwire.com/local):

 ```javascript
 // Add a function to the httpl hostmap
 local.addServer('myhost', function(req, res) {